-One of four Redcoat damselflies which are endemic to New Zealand, Xanthocnemis zealandica is the only widespread one of them.
+One of [four] two Redcoat damselflies which are endemic to New Zealand, Xanthocnemis zealandica is the only widespread one of them being recorded extensively on both North and South Islands.
 This was certainly our most frequently encountered odo in New Zealand.